sanekgusev/SGASScreenRecorder/README.md

 Super-efficient, highly convenient, and easily configurable screen recording for iOS apps.

-:warning: This is only meant to be used during development in debug and in-house testing builds and is completely **NOT** App Store-safe.
+**Warning**: This is only meant to be used during development in debug and in-house testing builds and is completely **NOT** App Store-safe.

 ### What